Quackit Logo

 About Web Graphics

-If you've been studying the HTML and CSS tutorials on this site, you will know how to embed a graphic image into a web page.
+In the HTML tutorial and CSS tutorial, I explain how to embed a graphic image into a web page.
 In HTML you use the img tag, combined with the path to the image.
 In CSS you can specify a background image to appear on an element's background.
-To do this in CSS you use the background-image property.
+To do this in CSS you can use the background-image property (or any of the related background properties) or the border-image property.

-Both the HTML and CSS tutorials assume that you already have an image located on the Internet somewhere.
-This tutorial will show you how to create the actual image .
+In any case, both HTML and CSS assume that you already have an image located on the web somewhere.
+This tutorial will show you how to create the actual image.

 Examples of Web Graphics